About cookies on this site

 Here is a bit longer list of variables which will not work in Custom Image tag if JavaScript is disabled:

-What about those variables which will work in Custom Image Tag when JavaScript is disabled?
+What about those variables that will work in Custom Image Tag when JavaScript is disabled?
 Here are some of them:

 Conclusion: how to insert variables in Google Tag Manager